 One way to break out of these data silos is to adopt a data-centric business.
 For details, see my article, A Data Centric Business: The Best Way To Agility, One Truth, Simplicity, Technology Innovation.

-Nowadays, there are many options to transfer data.
+However, do not give up hope.
+There are many options to transfer data.
 For details, see my article, The Best Ways To Access Data – Tech Solutions To Unlock Your Data Silos.

 7. Invoice Adjustments And Disputes Are Labor-Intensive With Low Financial Yield.